Rode Law Firm

 Truck Driver Fatigue

 More than 750 motorists are killed and another 20,000 suffer personal injuries in truck accidents caused by fatigued drivers each year.
 The long hours spent behind the wheel of a big rig can be monotonous for even the most proficient of truckers.
-Fatigue can cause drowsiness, delayed reaction times and inattention, not to mention the risk of a trucker simply falling asleep while driving.
+Fatigue and drowsiness result in delayed reaction times and inattention, not to mention the risk of a trucker simply falling asleep while driving.

 Federal regulations have been developed covering hours-of-service that dictate how long a truck driver is allowed to operate a commercial motor vehicle during a single shift.
 However, the increasing number of truck crashes and hours-of-service violations nationwide prompted officials to shorten drivers’ shifts in December 2011.